maeddes/hse-25-summer/LABS.md

 4. If applicable, Kubernetes manifest files.
 5. Code documentation (comments and/or README).
    a.
 Provide instructions how to build, containerize and test app
+6. Provide a public link to the container image

 ---